-The industrial development of the People’s Republic of China (PRC) has impacted the quality of the country’s soil, water and air.
-Amidst political and economic interests in environmental preservation, local non-governmental organizations (NGOs) and a range of new technologies play an increasingly important role in corroborating effective local implementations of the central government’s measures for pollution management.
+The industrial development of the People’s Republic of China (PRC) has impacted the quality of the country’s soil, water, and air.
+Amidst political and economic interest in environmental preservation, local NGOs and a range of new technologies are playing an increasingly important role in supporting effective local implementations of the central government’s measures for pollution management.

-In June 2014 the Confucius Institute at the University of Geneva launched CHIPOMAP, a three-year multi-disciplinary project bringing together Chinese Studies, Science & Technology Studies and Risk Studies, supported by the Swiss National Science Foundation.
+In June 2014, the Confucius Institute launched CHIPOMAP, a multi-disciplinary project bringing together Chinese studies, science and technology studies, and risk studies, supported by the Swiss National Science Foundation.
 CHIPOMAP investigates the role of open-access pollution-monitoring solutions within the environmental crisis facing contemporary China.
-In particular, it will examine the workings of one NGO: the Institute for Public Environmental Affairs (IPE) and its development of the China Pollution Map (CPM).
-The CPM is a software that gathers data on environmental violations provided by local Environmental Protection Bureaus (EPBs).
-The data collected is subsequently geo-referenced and made publicly available.
-Hereby the CPM becomes one of China’s most comprehensive cartographic databases of pollution incidents.
-In order to trace such developments in Chinese environmental governance, this research project combines (a) in-depth analysis of the technical evolution of the software for the China Pollution Map; and (b) ethnographic studies of IPE, EPBs, factories, audit organizations and other relevant parties and NGOs in China.
+In particular, it examines the workings of one NGO, the Institute for Public Environmental Affairs (IPE), and its development of the China Pollution Map (CPM).
+The CPM software gathers data on environmental violations submitted by local environmental protection bureaus (EPBs).
+The data collected are subsequently geo-referenced and made publicly available.
+The CPM has become one of China’s most comprehensive cartographic databases of pollution incidents.
+To trace developments in Chinese environmental governance, this research project combines (a) in-depth analysis of the technical evolution of the software for the CPM; and (b) ethnographic studies of the IPE, EPBs, factories, audit organisations, and other relevant parties and NGOs in China.

-These two analytical approaches will provide a better understanding of the role of CPM for environmental monitoring and management in China.
-Moreover, the interdisciplinary make-up of the research team as well as the ever growing necessity to view environmental issues from an inter-disciplinary and trans-disciplinary perspective, will be the basis for numerous workshops, events and conferences related to the broad topic of environmental protection inside and outside of China that will be hosted by the Confucius Institute.
+The two analytical approaches will provide a better understanding of the role of the CPM in environmental monitoring and management in China.
+Moreover, the interdisciplinary make-up of the research team, as well as the ever-growing necessity to view environmental issues from an inter-disciplinary and trans-disciplinary perspective, will be the basis for numerous workshops, events, and conferences related to the broad topic of environmental protection inside and outside China.
+They will be hosted by the Confucius Institute.

 CHIPOMAP is led by Dr. Basile Zimmermann in collaboration with Dr. Christine Leuenberger (Cornell University, USA), Prof. Valérie November (LATTS/Ecole des Ponts ParisTech, France), and Prof. LI Lulu (Renmin University, China).
 For further details on the project, contact CHIPOMAP’s main researcher Dr. Matteo Tarantino ().